Linux Overview

 We highly recommend that you choose distributions which stay close to the stable upstream software releases, often referred to as rolling release distributions.
 This is because frozen release cycle distributions often don’t update package versions and fall behind on security updates.

 For frozen distributions such as Debian, package maintainers are expected to backport patches to fix vulnerabilities rather than bump the software to the “next version” released by the upstream developer.
-Some security fixes do not receive a CVE ID (particularly less popular software) at all and therefore do not make it into the distribution with this patching model.
-As a result minor security fixes are sometimes held back until the next major release.
+Some security fixes (particularly for less popular software) do not receive a CVE ID at all and therefore do not make it into the distribution with this patching model.
+As a result, minor security fixes are sometimes held back until the next major release.

 We don’t believe holding packages back and applying interim patches is a good idea, as it diverges from the way the developer might have intended the software to work.
 Richard Brown has a presentation about this:

-The Atomic update method is used for distributions like Silverblue, Tumbleweed, and NixOS and can achieve reliability with this model.
-Adam Šamalík provided a presentation on how rpm-ostree works with Silverblue:
+The atomic update method can achieve reliability with this model and is used for distributions like Silverblue and NixOS.
+Adam Šamalík provides a presentation on how rpm-ostree

 “Security-focused” distributions